 Although many people visit Tulum for the archeological ruins and sun-soaked beaches, they often overlook a visit to this spectacular location.
 Don’t skip Kaan Luum Lagoon, it’s great to visit even if you only have an hour.

 Lush green jungles and tropical vines surround this mint-green swimming hole.
 The entire area is free of modern facilities, except for bathrooms and a few thatched huts for shade.
 Filled with natural beauty and rustic charm, you’ll feel like you stumbled upon a hidden oasis right in the heart of Mexico.

 Although Kaan Luum is rarely overcrowded with tourists, it’s still a good idea to arrive as early as possible.
-It can get busy in the afternoon, so going early in the morning guarantees that you have a few hours of this secluded lagoon all to yourself!
+It can get busy in the afternoon, so going early in the morning guarantees you have a few hours of this secluded lagoon all to yourself!

 Play in the water, jump off the wooden dock, or simply unwind under the sun with a cold drink.
 No matter what you plan to do, you won’t regret your visit to Laguna Kaan Luum – one of Tulum’s best-kept secrets.

 Planning a day trip to Kaan Luum is straightforward if you rent a car.
 Leaving Tulum, you’ll need to drive 15 minutes south on Highway 307.
 Make sure to read our renting a car in Mexico guide for essential driving tips.